-Small businesses who already have a relationship with an SBA Express Lender can get up to $25,000 quickly.
+Small businesses that already have a relationship with an SBA Express Lender can get up to $25,000 quickly.

 All SBA funding options can be reviewed here.

-Americans are resilient and we’re not strangers to hard times.
-History has shown that we sacrifice, we unite, we pray and we push and pull each other through to the other side.
+Americans are resilient and we’re no strangers to hard times.
+History has shown that we sacrifice, unite, pray, and push and pull each other through to the other side.
 Covid-19 will not break or defeat us.
 It will make us stronger.
 In the meantime, protect your small business by applying for the assistance available from the SBA and through the CARES Act.
 We’ll see you on the other side.

 Stay tuned in and stay in touch by following us on Facebook.